Singapore dollar

-As of 2019, the Singapore dollar is the 13th-most traded currency in the world by value.
+As of 2024, the Singapore dollar is the 13th most traded currency in the world.
 Apart from its use in Singapore, the Singapore dollar is also accepted as customary tender in Brunei according to the Currency Interchangeability Agreement between the Monetary Authority of Singapore and the Autoriti Monetari Brunei Darussalam (Monetary Authority of Brunei Darussalam).
 Likewise, the Brunei dollar is also customarily accepted in Singapore.